94keegan/LinkedU/README.md

 # LinkedU

-Added initial project and bootstrap theme
+Group project for IT368 Fall 2017

-Group project for IT368
+Jason, Keegan, Zack